Studio Kai

-Studio Kai (スタジオKAI, Kabushiki-gaisha Sutajio KAI) is a Japanese animation studio based in Suginami-ku.
+Studio Kai (スタジオKAI, Kabushiki-gaisha Sutajio KAI) is a Japanese animation studio based in Suginami, Tokyo.
 It was founded by ADK Emotions in June 2019.

 History

 Studio Kai was founded by ADK Emotions in June 2019.
 In July 2019, Gonzo transferred some of its anime production, intellectual property, and rights management business to the studio.
 The studio reported 165 million yen loss in 2020.